OpenEvalProject/evals/manuscripts/elife-08918/v2/manuscript.md

 It is not clear, a priori, that Equation 2 would be easier or harder to satisfy than Equation 1.
 Empirical knowledge of the parameters p0, p1/4, r0, r1/4, and r1/2 is needed to determine whether sterility invades more easily for single mating than for double mating.

-An illustration of the parameter space and whether single or double mating is more conducive to development of sterility is shown in
+An illustration of the parameter space and whether single or double mating is more conducive to development of sterility is shown in Figure 3A.
+It is clear from Equation 1 that, holding all other parameters constant, an increase in r1/2 favors the invasion of the sterility allele for n = 1.
+This is easy to see in Figure 3A: The upper panels (higher r1/2) involve invasion of the sterility allele for n = 1, while the lower panels do not.
+Similarly, from Equation 2, it is clear that, holding all other parameters constant, an increase in r1/4 favors the invasion of the sterility allele for n = 2.
+Again, this is illustrated in Figure 3A: the right panels (higher r1/4) are associated with invasion of the sterility allele for n = 2, while the left panels are not.

 ![Figure 3.](https://cdn.elifesciences.org/articles/08918/elife-08918-fig3-v2.jpg)

 **Figure 3.:** (A) For single mating, n = 1, the invasion of a recessive worker sterility allele depends on the parameters p0 and r1/2; for double mating, n = 2, it depends on the parameters p0, p1/4, and r1/4.
 (B) The evolutionary stability of a recessive worker sterility allele depends on the parameters p0, r1/2, and r1 for single mating, and on the parameters p1/2, r1/2, and r1 for double mating.
-We set r0 = 1 as baseline.DOI: http://dx.doi.org/10.7554/eLife.08918.005
+We set r0 = 1 as baseline.

 The region of parameter space for which sterility invades for double mating but not for single mating is arbitrarily large.
 The region of parameter space for which sterility invades both for double mating and for single mating is also arbitrarily large.
 These features apply generally for different values of p0 and p1/4.